Motorcycle Base Camp Touring

 Bend/Redmond OR

-Point north, south, east or west and you’ve got four days’ worth of great riding.
-Day rides to the Aufderheide, McKenzie Parkway, Kan-Nee-Taa, John Day, Crater Lake will keep you plenty busy.
-Hotels and motels are a plenty and camping is nice on the north end of Bend at Tumalo campground.
+Point north, south, east, or west and you’ve got four days' worth of great riding.
+Day rides to the Aufderheide, McKenzie Parkway, Kah-Nee-Ta, John Day, and Crater Lake will keep you plenty busy.
+Hotels and motels are plentiful and camping is nice on the north end of Bend at Tumalo campground.

 Hood River, OR/Bingen, WA

 Mt Hood, Mt.
 Adams, Mt.
-St. Helens, Klickitat Canyon, Goldendale and Historic Highway 30 are just the tip of the iceberg in the area rich in great roads and plenty to see and do along the way each day.
-There’s plenty of nice accommodations and camping is nice at Tucker County Park and Tollbridge campground.
+St. Helens, Klickitat Canyon, Goldendale, and Historic Highway 30 are just the tip of the iceberg in this area rich in great roads and with plenty to see and do along the way each day.
+There’s plenty of nice accommodations, and camping is nice at Tucker County Park and Toll Bridge Park campgrounds.

 McMinnville/Forest Grove OR

-Rides out to the coast and back, south through the Kings Valley, North to Astoria lead a list of great day trips.
-There’s plenty of tasty places to eat along the routes, several air museums in the area and lots of wine tasting (spit, spit, spit).
-McMenamin’s locations in both towns provide reasonable accommodations.
+Rides out to the coast and back, south through the Kings Valley, and North to Astoria lead a list of great day trips.
+There are plenty of tasty places to eat along the routes, several air museums in the area, and lots of wine tasting (spit, spit, spit).
+McMenamins locations in both towns provide reasonable accommodations.

 Mt.
 Vernon, WA